Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: Related Work

 \subsection{MLOps}

 MLOps (Machine Learning Operation) aims to streamline the ML model development and reduce the AI application maintenance cost.
-Many MLOps systems have been proposed for both data-centric AI and model-centric AI.
-From a data-centric view, labeling tools (e.g., labelme \cite{russell2008labelme}), data cleaning tools (e.g., ActiveClean \cite{krishnan2016activeclean}), data drift monitors, and so on, can all be regarded as MLOps systems.
-From a model-centric view, we have model store systems \cite{vartak2016modeldb}, model continuous integration \cite{zhang2020mlmodelci, renggli2019continuous} tools, training platforms \cite{jiang2020unified}, deployment platforms \cite{chen2018tvm}, etc. Different from these systems, ALaaS is designed specifically for running AL tasks more efficiently.
+Many MLOps systems have been proposed for both data-centric AI and model-centric AI \cite{https://doi.org/10.48550/arxiv.2102.07750}.
+From a data-centric view, labeling tools (\textit{e.g.}, labelme \cite{russell2008labelme}), data cleaning tools (\textit{e.g.}, ActiveClean \cite{krishnan2016activeclean}), data drift monitors and many others, can all be regarded as MLOps systems.
+From a model-centric view, there are model store systems \cite{vartak2016modeldb}, model continuous integration \cite{zhang2020mlmodelci, renggli2019continuous} tools, training platforms \cite{jiang2020unified}, and deployment platforms \cite{chen2018tvm}, etc. Different from these systems, ALaaS is designed specifically for executing human-involved AL tasks more efficiently.

-In addition, tech giants starts to build end-to-end cloud platforms for MLOps (e.g., TFX \cite{baylor2017tfx}, SageMaker \cite{das2020amazon}, Ludwig \cite{molino2019ludwig}).
-Our ALaaS can be a good plugin that is complementary to these systems.
+In addition, tech giants starts to build end-to-end cloud platforms for MLOps (\textit{e.g.}, TFX \cite{baylor2017tfx}, SageMaker \cite{das2020amazon}, Ludwig \cite{molino2019ludwig}).
+Our ALaaS can be a good plugin complementary to these systems.